 Who is a Maintenance Technician, and What Do Maintenance Technicians Do?

-As the job title suggests, maintenance technicians work in the capacity of service technicians and general maintenance workers.
+As the job title suggests, maintenance technicians work in the capacity of technicians and general maintenance workers.

 There are different types of maintenance technicians, depending on the industry and organization.
-For example, you can find aircraft maintenance technicians, apartment maintenance technicians, field service technicians, industrial maintenance technicians, and maintenance mechanics, among other maintenance technician positions.
+For example, you can find aircraft maintenance technicians, apartment maintenance technicians, field technicians, maintenance technicians, and maintenance mechanics, among other maintenance technician positions.

 The typical maintenance technician job description includes things such as the installation of HVAC systems, upkeep, machinery repairs, heating and plumbing system maintenance, and other maintenance tasks.

-Depending on the organization, maintenance technicians may work as general maintenance workers and service technicians at the same time.
+Depending on the organization, maintenance technicians may work as general maintenance workers and technicians at the same time.

 Typical Duties and Responsibilities of a Maintenance Technician